Sauna and Diabetes: Complete Safety & Benefits Guide

 Building a Sustainable Sauna Routine

-Creating a lasting sauna habit means starting gently and tracking your response.
+Building a sauna routine that lasts means starting slow and watching how your body responds.
 Here’s how to build a routine that fits your life and keeps your sauna and diabetes journey on course.

 Frequency

-Begin with 1–2 sessions per week, giving your body time to adjust.
+Start with 1–2 weekly sessions so your body can adapt gradually.
 After 3–4 weeks, you can increase to 3 times per week if you tolerate the heat well and your glucose readings stay stable.

 Duration

 Start with 5-minute sessions.
 Each week, add 1–2 minutes until you reach 15–20 minutes.
-This gradual build-up lowers the risk of sudden glucose swings and overheating.
+This slow increase reduces your risk of blood sugar crashes and getting too hot.”

 Tracking